cypress-io/cypress-documentation/source/guides/getting-started/testing-your-app.md

 If you think ahead, you'll quickly realize that you're going to be typing this URL a lot, since every test is going to need to visit some page of your application.
 Luckily, Cypress provides a {% url "configuration option" configuration %} for this.
 Let's leverage that now.

-Open up `cypress.json`, which you will find in your project root (where you installed Cypress.)
+Open up your configuration file (`cypress.json` by default).
 It starts out empty:

 ```json
 {}